There are instructions for other platforms linked from the get the code page.

 --ide command line argument to

 gn gen when you generate your output directory (as described on the get the code page):

 $ gn gen --ide=vs out\Default $ devenv out\Default\all.sln

 all.sln in your build directory.
 It will internally use Ninja to compile while still allowing most IDE functions to work (there is no native Visual Studio compilation mode).
 If you manually run “gen” again you will need to resupply this argument, but normally GN will keep the build and IDE files up to date automatically when you build.

 The generated solution will contain several thousand projects and will be very slow to load.
 Use the

---filters argument to restrict generating project files for only the code you're interested in, although this will also limit what files appear in the project explorer.
+--filters argument to restrict generating project files for only the code you're interested in.
+Although this will also limit what files appear in the project explorer, debugging will still work and you can set breakpoints in files that you open manually.
 A minimal solution that will let you compile and run Chrome in the IDE but will not show any source files is: